asma-mohammadizade/python/README.md

+# 100 Days of Python Bootcamp by Angela Yu

 ![dr.yu](./dr.yu.png "100 Days of Python Bootcamp by Angela Yu")

 This repository has the purpose of posting notes and projects carried out during the course.